L1ka/movie-quotes/README.md

 ### App has admin panel for all crud operations.
 Admin can create new records or update existing ones.

-### To have access on admin panel user should be registered with spetial artisan command.
+### To have access on admin panel user should be registered with special artisan command.

 ## Table of Contents